huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 For more information about the configuration parameters in `realtime` mode, see [Realtime Mode]({{< ref "/docs/references/extractor-reference#realtime-mode" >}}).

 ## Replicate tables without primary keys
-To use SQL Server Agent as CDC Extractor, we recommend that all replicated tables have primary keys.
+To use Arcion CDC Agent as CDC Extractor, we recommend that all replicated tables have primary keys.
 However, it's possible to replicate tables without primary keys if the tables meet the following criteria:

 > _The tables must have a set of non-nullable columns that uniquely identify each row._